saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Kotlin annotations
 - Used in testing to annotate functions as **@test** etc.

-### Using Java functional interfaces
-- Interface like OnClickListener has only one abstract method.
-Such interfaces are called functional interfaces, or SAM interfaces, where SAM stands for single abstract method.
-- You can pass a lambda to any Java method that expects a functional interface.

 ### Strong reference in Java/Kotlin
 - Default behaviour.
-- Garage collected when there are no references left for an object.
+- Garbage collected when there are no references left for an object.

 ### Weak Reference in Java/Kotlin
 - GC responsible to determine reachability for garbage collection.